Are You Cherry Picking Ethics?

 Bridging Ethics and Innovation

+To achieve best possible outcome, we must step back from the habit of cherry picking convenient ethical frameworks.
+We can adopt a broader foundation anchored in shared virtues that stand the test of time, space, and culture.
+By giving AI a moral character that respects differences and upholds common ethical ground, we encourage trust and meaningful connection.
 Ethical AI should not be about following one rigid framework or chasing the greatest good at any cost.
-It should embody the values that unite us.
+The technology should embody the values that unite us.
 By training AI to understand empathy, fairness, and honesty, we set it on a path toward decisions that feel human at their core.
-This is not about abandoning progress, but about pursuing innovation with moral wisdom.
-AI then becomes a testament to what is possible when we combine technical ingenuity with careful moral consideration.
+Then AI becomes a testament to what is possible when we combine technical ingenuity with careful moral consideration.

 Warmly,